2020 Ducati Panigale V4

-The 2019 Ducati Panigale V4 continues the Italian manufacturer’s celebrated history of creating powerful, sharply styled, high-performing motorcycles that have stood toe to toe with their Japanese counterparts in the open-class sportbike segment since the launch of the eight-valve 851 more than 30 years ago.
-Outgunned of late in World Superbike competition, Ducati took a cue from its race-winning MotoGP effort and replaced the iconic V-twin that most recently powered the Panigale 1299 with a high-revving, 90-degree 1,103cc V-4.
+The 2020 Ducati Panigale V4 continues the Italian manufacturer’s celebrated history of creating powerful, sharply styled, high-performing motorcycles that have stood toe to toe with their Japanese counterparts.
+Ducati took a cue from its race-winning MotoGP effort and replaced the iconic V-twin that most recently powered the Panigale 1299 with a high-revving, 90-degree 1,103cc V4.

-The 2019 Ducati Panigale V4 is available in several trim levels, but the V4, V4 S, V4 S Corse, and V4 Speciale all share the same 1,103cc V-4 engine as well as the lightweight aluminum frame (9 pounds) and swingarm (11 pounds).
-The Panigale V4 Speciale is packaged with a titanium Akrapovič exhaust system that bumps claimed output to 223 hp.
+The 2020 Ducati Panigale V4 comes in a variety of trim levels, but the base V4, V4 S, V4 S Corse, and V4 Speciale all share the same 1,103cc V4 engine.
+The Panigale V4 Speciale comes with a factory Akrapovič full exhaust that bumps its power up to a claimed 223 hp and price tag up above the other models.

 The Panigale V4 has been an immense success for Ducati, with the V4 R winning a string of World Superbike races this year in the hands of ex-MotoGP rider Álvaro Bautista and other models earning high honors from the media; Cycle World chose the 2018 Ducati Panigale V4 S as its Best Superbike.